Free osha fall protection inspection checklist

 How to use this osha fall protection inspection checklist

-- Inspect harnesses: examine every section of webbing from the shoulder straps through the leg straps and sub-pelvic strap.
-Check all D-rings by hand for distortion.
-Operate all buckles to confirm they latch and release correctly
+- Inspect each harness by examining all webbing, D-rings, buckles and stitching.: Examine every section of webbing from the shoulder straps through the leg straps and sub-pelvic strap, checking for cuts, fraying, burns, chemical damage and UV degradation.
+Check all D-rings by hand for distortion, cracks and corrosion.
+Operate all buckles to confirm they latch and release correctly.

-- Inspect connecting devices: check each lanyard and SRL for webbing or cable damage.
-Test snap hook gates for proper closure and locking.
-Verify shock absorbers are intact and not deployed
+- Inspect lanyards, SRLs and connecting devices for damage and function.: Check each lanyard and SRL for webbing or cable damage including broken wires, kinks and abrasion.
+Test snap hook gates for proper closure, spring tension and locking mechanism engagement.
+Verify shock absorber packs are intact and have not been deployed or show signs of impact loading.

-- Verify anchor points: physically inspect each anchor point for structural integrity secure mounting and correct load rating.
-Confirm anchor placement allows the fall arrest system to limit free fall to six feet or less
+- Verify each anchor point for structural integrity and correct load rating.: Physically inspect each anchor point for structural damage, corrosion, loose bolts and secure mounting to the supporting structure.
+Confirm the anchor is rated for at least 5,000 pounds per attached worker per OSHA 29 CFR 1926.502(d)(15).
+Verify anchor placement allows the system to limit free fall to six feet or less.

-- Tag or remove defective items: any equipment that fails inspection must be immediately tagged as defective and removed from the work area.
-Do not attempt field repair of fall protection equipment
+- Tag and remove any defective equipment from the work area immediately.: Any equipment that fails inspection must be immediately tagged as defective and physically removed from the work area to prevent accidental use.
+Do not attempt field repair of fall protection equipment.
+Notify the supervisor and enter the defective item into the maintenance system for repair or replacement by the manufacturer or authorised service centre.

 In MapTrack, you can digitise safety inspections and compliance forms.
 Each submission is stored as a timestamped PDF against the asset record.